Autograph listing criteria

 There are large numbers of now-obscure individuals who were important in specific regions or specific industries.
 Some may have been temporary celebrities and some may even have affected the course of regional history in important ways.
 Every history buff can identify numerous people who should be more well-known than published histories suggest.
 I do not disagree.
 Regardless of their "should-be" importance, price records clearly show collectors do not pay much for autographs from obscure and short-time celebrities.

 There have been a few cases where books, motion pictures and television programs have altered the perception of previously obscure individuals among the general public.
 Values of certain autographs can increase rapidly in response to public attention.
 Given sufficient time, however, collector interest usually cycles back toward previous levels.
 I don't have a problem with dealers profiting from short-term popularity of obscure autographs.
-Most collectors intend to be in the game for a long time, so should try to avoid being swept up in bursts of public enthusiasm.
-If they do, they may be disappointed when they try to liquidate such autographs years later.
+However, most collectors intend to be in the game for a long time, so should try to avoid being swept up in sudden bursts of new-found enthusiasm about a particular celebrity.
+If they do, they may be disappointed when they try to liquidate autographs from that individual years later.

 Try to be aware of the long-term popularity of specific autographs.
 Do not let any seller convince you to overpay for obscure autographs.
 Beware of artificial hype.
 Sellers can make obscure individuals sound terribly interesting and important when, in fact, many were neither.